 SADD previously partnered with Waymo, Mothers Against Drunk Driving (MADD), and Let’s Talk Self-Driving to create a virtual self-guided curriculum for teens focused on teen driver safety, road safety, and autonomous vehicles.
 The curriculum is part of a joint effort to empower teens to become advocates for road safety.

 Car crashes are the leading cause of death for teens, due to factors such as drunk, distracted, and inexperienced driving.
 In contrast, fully autonomous vehicles don’t drive drunk or get distracted.
-Waymo is building the World’s Most Experienced Driver™ with over 20 million public road miles experienced to date.
+Waymo has built The World’s Most Experienced Driver™ with over 20 million public road miles experienced to date.
 Waymo’s autonomous driving system, called the Waymo Driver, monitors the environment 360 degrees around the vehicle and responds to objects up to 500 meters away.
 Its autonomous vehicle technology is also designed to see other road users, predict their next move and then make the safest driving decision.

 Let’s Talk Self-Driving was established as a public education initiative led by Waymo in 2017.
 The mission of Let’s Talk Self-Driving is to bring together a diverse group of voices to the conversation around how autonomous vehicle technology may shape the future of mobility, safety, and society.
 Let’s Talk Self-Driving partners include driverless technology company Waymo, Governors Highway Safety Association, AAA Northern California, Nevada & Utah, the PHX East Valley Partnership, Foundation for Blind Children, Foundation for Senior Living, Mothers Against Drunk Driving, National Safety Council, Red Means Stop Traffic Safety Alliance, and Students Against Destructive Decisions.